-

 Instead of trying to fix the broken relationship, toxic parents refuse to take accountability regarding how toxic parenting has affected their children’s mental health.

+A black woman is feeling sad and covering her face—graphic by Aleksse on Canva.
 What Are The Signs Of Toxic Parents?

 An article by Psychology Today presented a list of 12 questions to help people recognise whether or not their mum, dad or parents are toxic.
 Here are some traits and signs that may explain their damaging behaviours: